MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/store-commerce-self-check-out.md

 # Store Commerce self-checkout

-This article describes how to enable self-check out within Store commerce app and all of the features that are available as part of 10.0.40 release.
+This article describes how to enable self-check out within Store commerce app and all of the related features that are available as part of 10.0.40 release.

 ## Enabling Self-checkout
 To enable self-check out, admins would need to go into **Feature Management**, check for new updates and select feature **Configure POS self-checkout register** and enable it.

 ## Business value
 Point of sale customers can turn on kiosk based Self-checkout on existing store commerce app re-using existing workflows.
-This relase allows for your consumers to use self-checkout terminals to scan or search for items, add to cart and pay by credit/debit only.
+This relase allows for your shoppers to use self-checkout terminals to scan or search for items, add to cart and pay by credit/debit only.

 ## Configuration in Head Quarters
 To enable self-checkout for a register do the following: